Abdallahibh/ToDoWebsite/README.md

 # How To Run !
 - for front-end : npm run dev
 - for back-end : npx json-server --watch Data/db.json --port 5000

+Before Launching
+- npm init -y
+- To install the packages